 1. Surefire M600DF - 1500 lumens doesn't mean anything if the optic/LED combination doesn't focus it into a useful pattern.
 There's so much spill that the beam doesn't even look centered on the steel plates.
 This was a current production M600DF, brand new out of the package, tried with multiple good 18650 cells.
 Frankly, I don't know why anyone would choose this light or anything using the same head like the M640DF Pro.

-2. Arisaka/Malkoff E2XT - This is our highest candela head, and it shows.
+2. Arisaka/Malkoff E2XT and 18650 E2XTL - These are our highest candela heads, and it shows.
 While "only" 500 lumens, you can see the beam in the air, and the targets are illuminated very well due to the 55,000 candela.
-There is a massive difference in usable light between the E2XT and Surefire M600DF.
+There is a massive difference in usable light between the E2XT/E2XTL and Surefire M600DF.

 3. Arisaka/Malkoff E2HT - This is our second highest candela head.
 While not quite as punchy as the E2XT, it still has the same 500 lumen output and has no trouble illuminating the steel plates with 35,000 candela.
 It's also a significant improvement over the M600DF.